-The Islands have the reputation of being very expensive.
-I’m not gonna lie, they are.
-Even for me that have been enjoying the perks of living in New Zealand for 4 years.
-So estimating the cost of a trip to New Zealand and being wise regarding budget is key if you don’t want to go bankruptcy JA!
+New Zealand has a reputation for being very expensive.
+I’m not gonna lie, it kinda is!
+Even for me that have been enjoying the perks of living in New Zealand for 5 years.
+So estimating the cost of a trip to New Zealand and being wise regarding your budget is key if you don’t want to go bankruptcy JA!

 In this practical guide for budgeting your trip to New Zealand you’ll find: